gooddata/gooddata-ui-sdk/libs/api-client-tiger/api/api-client-tiger.api.md

 // @public
 export interface GenAiApiTestLlmProviderByIdRequest {
     readonly llmProviderId: string;
-    // Warning: (ae-forgotten-export) The symbol "TestLlmProviderByIdRequest" needs to be exported by the entry point index.d.ts readonly testLlmProviderByIdRequest?: TestLlmProviderByIdRequest;
+    readonly testLlmProviderByIdRequest?: TestLlmProviderByIdRequest;
 }

 // @public
 export interface GenAiApiTestLlmProviderRequest {
-    // Warning: (ae-forgotten-export) The symbol "TestLlmProviderDefinitionRequest" needs to be exported by the entry point index.d.ts readonly testLlmProviderDefinitionRequest: TestLlmProviderDefinitionRequest;
+    readonly testLlmProviderDefinitionRequest: TestLlmProviderDefinitionRequest;
 }